-We are aware that the celebration of large musical events can have an impact on the environment, and at Cruïlla we have been working for years to reduce it to the minimum.
+We are aware that the celebration of major musical events can have an impact on the environment, and from Cruïlla we have been working for years to reduce it to a minimum.

-We’d like to explain all the actions we’re carrying out to achieve the Sustainable Development Goals and improve Cruïlla’s relationship with Barcelona and the planet.
+Here we tell you about all the actions we carried out this year to achieve the Sustainable Development Goals and improve Cruïlla’s relationship with Barcelona and the planet with the support of Endesa.

 In our immediate surroundings

-We want to focus our efforts on our immediate surroundings.
-95% of our audience is local and most of the attendees travel on foot or by public transport.
-We are working with Renfe and TRAM to create access routes to the festival and minimise pollution on journeys.
+95% of our audience is local and the majority of attendees travel on foot or by public transport.
+In that sense, we worked with Renfe and Moventis to create access routes to the festival and minimize pollution in the movement of attendees, hired staff and artists.

-We take care of our local artists, who we programme at the festival and in the venues throughout the year.
-In all areas of the festival we work with local suppliers and local products.
+We take care of our homegrown artists, who we program at the festival and in the clubs throughout the year.
+In all areas of the festival we work with local suppliers and products in order to generate positive environmental impacts and involve them in the development of our sustainability plan.

 Minimising direct impact